Oslo corridor into the US

 How engagements start

 Six to ten weeks.
 Single US category, single corridor.
-The firm rebuilds positioning, pricing posture, messaging, and trust architecture for the American institutional reader, then launches it into market.
+GMA rebuilds positioning, price presentation, messaging, and proof and trust system for the American institutional buyer, then launches it into market.

 See the Sprint →

 Three to six months.
 Multi-channel US rebuild and run.
-Paid, owned, earned, conversion architecture, and sales enablement, with cap-table and capital-stack framing for US institutional readers.
-The standard shape for Oslo principals committed to US scale.
+Paid, owned, earned, conversion path, and sales enablement, with ownership-file and capital-stack framing for US institutional buyers.
+The standard shape for Oslo owners committed to US scale.

 See the Build →

 Monthly retainer, twelve-month minimum.
-Ongoing rebuild-and-run across multiple US surfaces.
+Ongoing rebuild-and-run across multiple US website, deck, and sales materials.
 Typical for Oslo energy groups, maritime platforms, aquaculture brands with US wholesale and foodservice channels, and Norwegian capital with several US-facing portfolio brands.

 See the Partnership →